KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 ##### __Heavy Weapon__

 > [!IMPORTANT] Pros:
-> - Has access to frame damage buffs such as Eclipse.
+> - Has access to frame damage buffs such as Eclipse or Vex Armor.
 This means that once you have your Archgun called down, it will shred Profit-Taker legs
 > - Is fairly close to the ground, and you can crouch to get lower, letting you get a decent view of all legs from the front

 :::danger Cons: